 - Balance the natural acidity of tomato in recipes with either a pinch of salt or sugar or even a bit of baking soda, especially in soup.
 If you’re making tomato soup, it’s always a fun chemical reaction to share with the kids: let them sprinkle in baking soda and stir it in to see it bubble and foam.

 - Be sure to watch for bruises or holes in your tomatoes as they will decay quickly.
 Avoid these ones at the grocery store.

 - If you have an abundance of tomatoes in the summer, preserve them by canning.
-Check out this sitefor safe canning techniques to make sure your preserved tomatoes are safe and delicious after the season.

 - Tomatoes carry a lot of juice, which can cause a soggy sandwich – especially if you don’t eat it right away.
 To prevent this, bring tomatoes in a separate container and put them on your sandwich right before eating.
 For salads, add them at the end to prevent them from diluting the dressing.

 - Beefsteak tomatoes are the largest in size, and are quite wide and squat with substantial weight.
 Many have thin skins, giving them a short shelf life so be sure to consume them quickly after purchasing.

 Tomatoes go well with almost anything!
 Of course, they are especially delicious when paired with Italian flavours like oregano, balsamic vinegar, capers, olive oil, garlic, bocconcini or fresh mozzarella cheese.
 Or Mediterranean-inspired flavours like olives, feta cheese, and cucumbers.

 They can also be enjoyed with Parmesan cheese, basil, bacon, rice, mushrooms, pasta, onion, avocado, crusty breads, strawberries, chickpeas, eggs, fennel, parsley, pepper, watermelon and Worcestershire sauce.